VPJPeltonen/Godot-WorldMaker/Readme.md

 # World Maker
-Little project for fun that generates a world map.
+Little project for fun that generates a world map with elevation, temperatures and climates.

-At this point it generates elevation, rainfall, temperature and climate.
-You can also export these maps.
+Currently it can generate elevation, rainfall, temperature and climate maps.
+You can also export these maps as png files.

 ![Screenshot](/Screenshots/screen1.png?raw=true "Screenshot")

+## Instructions

-Builds in releases page
+You can download a working version in releases page.

+On left panel you can pick size of map generate.
+Larger maps will take longer to generate but will be more detailed.
+You can also adjust amount of continental plates in the world.
+More plates generally mean more mountains.

+After generating you can use the controls in lower left corner to save maps.
+Just give the map a name and press save.
+Saved maps are found in: C:/Users/user/AppData/Roaming/Godot/app_userdata/World Maker

+Also after generating there are buttons to adjust map with additional erosion etc. These only work for the elevation at the moment